A Trusted Friend in a Complicated World

 Peter Unger/Getty Images

-Forty thousand acres of orange-red Aztec sandstone give this hard-to-believe state park its name with a 150-million-year-old landscape that puts most parks of its class to shame.
-An easy day trip from Las Vegas, rock formations like Pink Canyon and the Beehives look like they’ve popped right out of Mars.
+Forty thousand acres of orange-red Aztec sandstone give this hard-to-believe-it’s-real state park its fitting name, while the 150-million-year-old landscape puts most parks of its class to shame.
+An easy day trip from Las Vegas, its famous rock formations, including Pink Canyon and the Beehives, look like they’d be at home on Mars.
 This is Nevada’s first and oldest state park for a reason.

-A 1.5-mile round-trip trek will take you out to the impossibly scenic Fire Wave, which is beautiful enough for your desktop’s wallpaper.
-And the short-and-sweet Petroglyph Canyon Trail, which is under a mile, is lined with incredible Puebloan rock art—some of which is more than 2,000 years old.
+A 1.5-mile round-trip trek will take you out to the impossibly scenic Fire Wave, which is a win for both your eyes and your desktop’s wallpaper.
+The short-and-sweet Petroglyph Canyon Trail, which is under a mile, is lined with incredible Puebloan rock art—some of which is more than 2,000 years old.
 You can visit both Craters of the Moon and the Valley of Fire on a Route 93 border-to-border road trip.

 Kasha-Katuwe Tent Rocks New Mexico